FaizaEsha/IrisSort/README.md

 ## 📖 About

 IrisSort classifies Iris flowers into one of three species (*Setosa*, *Versicolor*, *Virginica*) using their sepal and petal measurements.
-It was built as **Project 2: Data Classification Using AI** for the DecodeLabs AI Engineering Internship, Batch 2026.

 The repo contains two things:

 - **`Iris_Classification__Project2_.ipynb`** — the actual assignment: a Python notebook covering the full supervised learning pipeline (load → explore → split → scale → train → evaluate) using scikit-learn.